Synaproot7321/DEPTH-ESTIMATION/README.md

   <img src="https://github.com/user-attachments/assets/ddd22d99-4567-490c-a9c5-7680ab651843" alt="OCR Output Sample" width="700"/>
   <p><em>This image shows how the algorithm inferred and segmented objects from the original image.</em></p>
 </div>

+## 📊 Impact

+This depth estimation algorithm brings value in various computer vision applications, particularly where specialized hardware like depth sensors is not available:

+- 🧠 **Improved Scene Understanding**
+  Enables systems to infer spatial relationships between objects using only a single image.

+- 🎯 **Supports Object Segmentation and Tracking**
+  Enhances the ability to isolate and analyze objects based on their depth, improving downstream tasks like detection or monitoring.

+- ⚙️ **Hardware-Efficient**
+  Offers a software-based alternative to stereo cameras or LiDAR, reducing costs and complexity.

+- 🛠️ **Versatile Applications**
+  Useful in robotics, quality control, and autonomous systems that require depth perception with minimal sensor input.

+> This model makes depth-aware vision more accessible in environments with limited resources or hardware constraints.